paragg11/learning-python/13 JUNE 2022/README.md

 ## SECOND HALF

-- 🚧 CSCI Lecture 5 -  in progress.
+- 🚧 CSCI Lecture 6 -  in progress.
 - ✅ [Hackerrank solving one problem.]
--
+- 🚧 Discussion with Kunal Sir on passbook assignment and understanding how to use github.

 ## VIDEOS